Newborn Emergency Transport Service: History

 NETS (Victoria) was established in 1976 after government reports showed an alarming number of deaths occurring during or after 'mercy dash' transfers of newborn infants by ambulance.
 The service covered the state of Victoria in southern Australia and pioneered the provision of newborn transport in Australia.
 In 2011, governance of NETS was transferred to the Royal Children's Hospital where it was amalgamated with the perinatal and paediatric emergency retrieval programs to form PIPER.

 NETS (NSW) evolved in the mid 1970s at two hospitals in Sydney and other hospitals progressively developed the capacity for newborn transport in subsequent years.
 In 1995 separate services based at 5 hospitals were amalgamated to create a single statewide service of NSW Health.
 As well as newborns, this service also transports infants and children.
 Since that time, all calls for emergency transport of newborn infants and children throughout NSW (from preterm infants to adolescents) are coordinated by NETS.

 PNETS covers the Australian state of Tasmania from a base at the Royal Hobart Hospital in Hobart.
-It combines pædiatric transport with neonatal transport.
+It combines paediatric transport with neonatal transport.